Word Finding Difficulty

 They deserve the chance to improve their communication skills and reduce the frustration that word finding difficulty causes.

-Improve Word Finding Difficulty with Word Finding Exercises on Video!
+Improve Word Finding Difficulty with Word Finding Exercises on DVD!

 Copyright © 2006 speech-therapy-on-video.com